-Today, teacher and education support personnel, union leaders the world over are coming together in myriad ways to find collective solutions to address the needs of their students, colleagues and communities despite enormous challenges and deteriorating situations.
+Today, teachers and education support personnel, union leaders the world over are coming together in myriad ways to find collective solutions to address the needs of their students, colleagues and communities despite enormous challenges and deteriorating situations.

 Today, our members are demanding that all children and young people, as much as possible, have access to inclusive, quality and well-supported learning and education even when school buildings are closed, as is the case in many countries where governments are making difficult decisions to contain the spread of the COVID-19 pandemic.